SachQL/UberDataNYC/README.md

           OR DropOffLongitude LIKE '0%'
           ;
         ```
-3. Data enchancement.
-We can use googles distance matirx API to get extra information about our trips. using the pick up and drop off longitiude and latitiude, we can obtiain trip distances and durations for each trip in our database.
+**3. Data enchancement.
+We can use googles distance matirx API to get extra information about our trips.**
+- Using the pick up and drop off longitiude and latitiude, we can obtiain trip distances and durations for each trip in our database.
 - To help mitigate any mistakes i will create a seperate table so we dont ruin our original dataset.
 - I have decided to use `VARCHAR` since the duration and distance have units associated with them such as 'min' or 'km'

     ```sql
     CREATE TABLE ubertrips_distances (